jjak0b/ansible_farm/docs/objects/vm_definition.md

       become_password: The root / admin password
       # see https://docs.ansible.com/ansible/latest/user_guide/become.html
       become_method: command used to perform the privilage escalation like "su"
+    tmp_dir: path to the directory where you want to cache assets and process them before installation
     # assets to be downloaded and processed, required for VM install
-    sources: List of resources
+    sources: List of resources to be processed and installed
-    - uri: Any URI relative to any file like images, archives, etc ... that need to be fetched
-      checksum_type: Checksum algorithm alias name (like 'sha1') used for the checksum of the uri's resource
-      checksum_uri: Any URI relative to any file that contains the value of the checksum associated to the uri's filename
-      checksum_value: The checksum string value of the resource used as fallack if checksum_uri is not defined
-      asset_name: The relative path to the working directory of the resource that should be installed into the 'libvirt_pool_dir'.
-If it's different than the uri's filename then it's considered as the extracted resource from the uri's file
-    callbacks: Categories of supported callbacks
-      sources: List of callbacks object which will be applied on each resource item.
-Each callback object has its own callbacks alias types related with their tasks
-      - before_provision: List of tasks file.
-These will run in sequence to perform a preprocessing of the resource like: download, unarchive, customize/convert image, etc ...
+    - before_provision: List of callback-task.
+These will run in sequence to perform a preprocessing of the resource like: download, unarchive, customize/convert image,
-    cleanup_tmp: boolean indicating if the uri's resource should be deleted
+      - callback: a callback to use to process a resource callback arguments ...
+      - ...
+      on_provision:
+        callback: (optional) The callback to use to install a resource
+        src: source filename where to get the resource
+        dest: final reource filename
+    ...

   net:
     type: libvirt network type ('user' or 'network' or 'bridge' or 'vde')